Tithes & Alms

 Admonitions to Women

-• We have an exhortation for our sisters in the faith and anyone with an ear to hear.
+We have an exhortation for our sisters in the faith and anyone desiring to serve the Lord Yache Christ.
 We encourage our sisters and all women in hopes of provoking you unto the calling of Christ to be an example of a Believer because you all are essential to the salvation of the world.

 1Pe 3:1